iRNA-COSI/APAeval/summary_workflows/identification/I2_benchmark/I2_benchmark_specification.md

 **X axis** - benchmarked tool
 **Y axis** - precision

-Input data:
+Input datasets:

-- I2: RNA-Seq data compared with 3'end sequencing data
+- RNA-Seq data compared with 3'end sequencing data
-- I3: RNA-Seq data compared with PAS databases
+- Simulated RNA-Seq data compared with dataset used for simulation
-- I5: Simulated RNA-Seq data

 Ranking: The best performing tool is the one with the highest precision value.

-2. **bar plot** visualizing **Sensitivity** of poly(A) site identification.
-Separate plots should be prepared for different values of distance threshold:

-- 10 nt
-- 50 nt
-- 100 nt

-**X axis** - benchmarked tool
-**Y axis** - sensitivity

-Input data:

-- I2: RNA-Seq data compared with 3'end sequencing data

-Ranking: The best performing tool is the one with the highest sensitivity value.

-3. **2D scatter plot** visualizing **TPR and FPR** of poly(A) site identification.
+2. **2D scatter plot** visualizing **TPR and FPR** of poly(A) site identification.
 Separate plots should be prepared for different values of distance threshold:

 - 10 nt
 - 50 nt